nut-tree/nut.js/.github/ISSUE_TEMPLATE/bug.md

 **Steps to reproduce error**

 **Additional content**
-> Please provide any (mandatory) additional data to reproduce the error (custom Dockerfiles etc.)
+> Please provide any (mandatory) additional data to reproduce the error (Dockerfiles etc.)